MicrosoftDocs/azure-ai-docs/articles/search/search-security-manage-encryption-keys.md

 Azure AI Search automatically encrypts data at rest with [service-managed keys](/azure/security/fundamentals/encryption-atrest#azure-encryption-at-rest-components).
 If more protection is needed, you can supplement default encryption with another encryption layer using keys that you create and manage in Azure Key Vault.

 This article walks you through the steps of setting up customer-managed key (CMK) or "bring-your-own-key" (BYOK) encryption.

-Here are some points to keep in mind:
+> [!NOTE]
+> If an index is CMK encrypted, it is only accessible if the search service has access to the key.
+If access is revoked, the index is unusable and the service cannot be scaled until the index is deleted or access to the key is restored.

+## CMK encrypted objects

-+ CMK encryption is enacted on individual objects.
+CMK encryption is enacted on individual objects.
 If you require CMK across your search service, [set an enforcement policy](#set-up-a-policy-to-enforce-cmk-compliance).

-+ CMK encryption depends on [Azure Key Vault](/azure/key-vault/general/overview).
-You can create your own encryption keys and store them in a key vault, or you can use Azure Key Vault APIs to generate encryption keys.
-Azure Key Vault must be in the same subscription as Azure AI Search, but it can be in a different tenant.
-Using the same tenant makes it easier to retrieve your managed key by connecting through a system or user-managed identity.
-This behavior requires both services to share the same tenant.
-For more information about creating a tenant, see [Set up a new tenant](/azure/active-directory/develop/quickstart-create-new-tenant).

-+ CMK encryption becomes operational when an object is created.
+CMK encryption becomes operational when an object is created.
 You can't encrypt objects that already exist.
 CMK encryption occurs whenever an object is saved to disk, either data at rest for long-term storage or temporary data for short-term storage.
 With CMK, the disk never sees unencrypted data.

-> [!NOTE]
-> If an index is CMK encrypted, it is only accessible if the search service has access to the key.
-If access is revoked, the index is unusable and the service cannot be scaled until the index is deleted or access to the key is restored.

-## CMK encrypted objects

 Objects that can be encrypted include indexes, synonym lists, indexers, data sources, and skillsets.
 Encryption is computationally expensive to decrypt so only sensitive content is encrypted.